-similar to the Privacy Principles; or Council has consent to do so; or To effect contractual rights and as per request by the individual; or The disclosure is for the benefit of the individual if they were to consent to it; or Council believes the disclosure would lessen or prevent a serious and imminent threat to life, Health or safety; or Council has ensured the information will not be handled by the recipient inconsistently with the Privacy Principles; or The disclosure is permitted or required by any legislation.
-Council does not have to comply with the Privacy Principles about disclosure as outlined in: section 23(5) and (6); Section 23A(2); Council cannot disclose an opinion as to a person's suitability to a particular position with any potential employer unless Council is satisfied that the person has provided their consent to provide a reference, N/A Section 24(1), (3), (4) and (5); section 25; section 26(2); section 27A; section 27B; which may include an opinion as to that person's suitability for the position they have applied. • section 28(3); General Identifiers Juliciai iuciiliilei 3
+The disclosure is for the benefit of the individual if they were to consent to it; or Council believes the disclosure would lessen or prevent a serious and imminent threat to life, health or safety; or Council has ensured the information will not be handled by the recipient inconsistently with the Privacy Principles; or The disclosure is permitted or required by any legislation.
+Council does not have to comply with the Privacy Principles about disclosure as outlined in: section 23(5) and (6); Section 23A(2); Section 24(1), (3), (4) and (5); section 25; section 25; section 26(2); section 27A; section 27B; section 28(3); Council cannot disclose an opinion as to a person's suitability to a particular position with any potential employer unless Council is satisfied that the person has provided their consent to provide a reference, which may include an opinion as to that person's suitability for the position they have applied.
+N/A

+General Identifiers

-6.2.
-Council collects general Identifiers that are not Health Identifiers (clause 12.4) from Council Officials, such as Unique Student Identification (USI) numbers.
+16.2.
+Council collects general identifiers that are not health identifiers (clause 12.4) from Council Officials, such as Unique Student Identification (USI) numbers.